Thermalization in different phases of charged SYK model: SYK model with complex fermions

 \section{SYK model with complex fermions}

-The Hamiltonian is given in (\ref{hsyk}).
-To make the derivation simpler we will consider only $(q=4)$ interaction.
-We will consider the interaction with explicit time dependence.
+The general Hamiltonian is given in (\ref{hsyk}).
+To make the derivation simpler we will first consider only $(q=4)$ SYK model with explicit time-dependence for the moment.
+The generalization to the full Hamiltonian of $(q=2,4,6)$ SYK model is straightforward.
 The action on the Schwinger-Keldysh contour $\mathcal{C}$ is

 $j_{4,ij;kl}(t)=j_{4R,ij;kl}(t)+ij_{4I,ij;kl}(t)$ are complex numbers. $j_{4R,ij;kl}(t)$ and $j_{4I,ij;kl}(t)$ are drawn from Gaussian distributions of zero mean and variances $J_4(t)$.
 Moreover,

 We work with quenched averaging of the coupling in the large N limit \cite{Eberlein:2017wah,Bhattacharya:2018fkq}.
 The contour ordered Green's function is defined as